ggcarrots/python-carrots/source/going_further.rst

 * [F]atal for errors which prevented further processing

 In our case, "only" style problems were detected.
-Each reporting line consists also of the line and column number where the problem that was spotted and a corresponing message.
+Each reporting line consists also of the line and column number where the problem was spotted and a corresponing message.
 In the parenthesis is the name of the message, e.g. ``missing-docstring``.
 If you are not sure what given message means, you can ask pylint to explain it.
 For example to show what ``too-few-public-methods`` mean use: